Cephalonia: Olive oil production

 Olive oil production is a major component of Cephalonia's economy.
 Until the 18th century, the quantity of olive oil produced on the island just covered the needs of the residents.
-However, the pressure of Venetian conquerors' for olive plantation, especially after the loss of Peloponnese and Crete, resulted in increasing the production to such a degree that the first exports to Venice began.
-Before the 1953 Ionian earthquake, there were 200 oil presses operating on the island; today, there are thirteen.
+However, the pressure of Venetian conquerors for olive plantation, especially after the loss of Peloponnese and Crete, resulted in increasing the production to such a degree that the first exports to Venice began.
+Before the 1953 Ionian earthquake, 200 oil presses were operating on the island; today, there are thirteen.
 There are over one million olive trees on Cephalonia, covering almost 55% of the island's area.
-Olive oil is very important to the island's local, agricultural economy.
+Olive oil is very important to the island's local agricultural economy.
 "Koroneiki" and "theiako" are the two main varieties cultivated on the island, followed by a smaller number of "ntopia" and "matolia".
 Kefalonian olive oil has a green tone, a rich, greasy touch, and low acidity.